LiaScript/docs/README.md

 #### Editing

                           --{{0}}--
 Editing tables might seem tedious, but actually it is not.
-There is huge number of plugins for different editors that you can use, which do the formatting for you.
+There is a huge number of plugins for different editors that you can use, which do the formatting for you.
 You can use them to quickly navigate through your cells, and some even allow sorting.

 ![Demo of a table editor](img/table-editing.gif)